 Variable "Leak Checking time" is used for setting of the length of "detection period" related to the "Leak" alarm function.
 Length of the detection period should be entered in hours.
 Variable "Time with zero flow" is used for setting of the minimal length of period with zero consumption related to the "Leak" alarm function.
 Length of the zero consumption period should be entered in minutes rounded to tens (e.g. 10, 20, 30...).
-More detailed description of these variables and possibilities of their settings are explained in section 3.1.7 "Description and setting of the "Leak" function".
+More detailed description of these variables and possibilities of their settings are explained in section 3.5.6 "Description and setting of the "Leak" function".

 Variable "Burst flow" is used for setting of the upper consumption limit for the detection of broken pipe purpose ("Burst" function).
 This limit should be entered in number of measuring pulses per 10 minutes (=constant measuring interval).
 Variable "Burst Checking time" is used for setting of minimal duration of over-limit consumption related to the "Burst" function.
 Length of this interval should be entered in minutes rounded to tens (e.g. 10, 20, 30...).
-More detailed description of these variables and possibilities of their settings are explained in detail in section 3.1.8 "Description and setting of the "Burst" function".
+More detailed description of these variables and possibilities of their settings are explained in details in section 3.5.7 "Description and setting of the "Burst" function".

-In the lower section of the table there are current values of internal sensors and variables for setting of transmitting parameters.
+In the lower section of the table there are current values of power supply voltage and processor temperature measured by internal sensors and variables for setting of transmitting parameters.